factorhouse/kpow-helm-charts/README.md

 This is the Helm Chart for [kPow for Apache Kafka®](https://kpow.io).

+[kPow](https://kpow.io) is the all-in-one toolkit to manage, monitor, and learn about your Kafka resources.

 [Helm](https://helm.sh) is the package manager for Kubernetes.

 The Operatr IO Helm repository is published at https://charts.operatr.io.